marthijn/Sidio.Mediator/README.md

 ## Source generators (v2.0+)
 In version 2.0 and later, Sidio.Mediator.SourceGenerator includes source generators that create an `IMediator` service implementation at compile time.
 The `IMediator` implementation contains a method for each request.
-For example, for a request named `MyRequest`:
+For example, a request named `MyRequest`:
 ```csharp
 public class MyRequest : IRequest<string>;
 ```